BartTh/g_ratio_selection/Readme.md

 3. **Inference and Analysis**:

-   - Run `morphometrics_pipeline.py` to perform segmentation on new images and extract morphometric data.
+   - Run `morphometrics_pipeline.py` (`morphometrics_pipeline_cluster.py` with additional verbose feedback for cluster environment) to perform segmentation on new images and extract morphometric data.

 4. **Evaluation**:

    - Utilize `eval.py` to assess the performance of the segmentation model against ground truth data.
-   -

 5. **Utility Scripts**:

    - `count_nerves_in_gt.py`: Counts the number of nerve structures in ground truth images.